poorting/pcap2parquet/README.md

 If the source points to a directory then all pcap files in that directory will be converted to parquet files and stored in the destination directory.

+Pcap files up to tens of megabytes are converted in a matter of seconds.
+Larger files of a few hundred megabytes take more time.
+Files over a gigabyte in size can take minutes to tens of minutes.

+To speed up conversion, files larger than 100MB are first split into chunks of 100MB, then converted in parallel to the intermediate (CSV) format.
+The number of cores used is by default half of the numbers of cores present in the system.
+Note that a cpu with hyperthreading effectively doubles the number of cores.
+You can use the -n argument to specify more or fewer cores to be used than the default.

 ## Using duckdb